Use your innovative mind and problem-solving skills to improve manufacturing systems and goods as a product/process development scientist

 Other employers include manufacturers of toiletries, consumer goods (including cleaning materials) and other materials, such as plastic, glass and metals.

-There are more opportunities for work with large employers, where you could be working on a number of different projects at the same time.
+There are more opportunities for work with large employers, where you could be working on several different projects at the same time.

-Opportunities with smaller employers sometimes offer more responsibility, but may involve working on a narrower range of products or processes.
+Opportunities with smaller employers sometimes offer more responsibility earlier on, but may involve working on a narrower range of products or processes.

 Look for job vacancies at: